-The Locate button (the button on the bottom right corner of the console) is used to put the fixture into a known position with light coming out, so that you can start programming it.
+The <Locate> button is used to put the fixture into a known position with light coming out, so that you can start programming it.

 A quick press of the button will move all selected fixtures to a central position and reset all the attributes so that you get a white light.
-However you sometimes might not want to move the fixture, and by holding down the Locate button, you get some more options.
+However you sometimes might not want to move the fixture, and by holding down the <Locate> button, you get some more options.

-- You can mask off some of the Locate settings (such as only turning the fixture on, but not changing its position or colour) by holding down Locate and pressing [Set Mask to Exclude All].
-Then (still holding Locate) turn on the Attributes you want to change using the Attribute buttons.
+- You can mask off some of the Locate settings (such as only turning the fixture on, but not changing its position or colour) by holding down <Locate> and pressing [Set Mask to Exclude All].
+Then (still holding <Locate>) turn on the Attributes you want to change using the Attribute buttons.
 Only the lit attributes will be changed by Locate.
-Pressing the Attribute Options button will clear the mask. - Option [Auto Reset Mask] sets the mask to be automatically reset to include everything each time Locate is pressed, or you can toggle the option to [Remember Mask] which will keep the mask setting you used last time. - Option [Clear/Don't Clear Located Attributes] sets whether the attributes changed by the Locate function will be saved into any cues you store.
+Pressing the <Options>/<Attribute Options> button will clear the mask. - Option [Auto Reset Mask] sets the mask to be automatically reset to include everything each time Locate is pressed, or you can toggle the option to [Remember Mask] which will keep the mask setting you used last time. - Option [Clear/Don't Clear Located Attributes] sets whether the attributes changed by the Locate function will be saved into any cues you store.
 If the option is set to "Clear" then the Located attributes will not be stored in the Programmer unless you modify them using the wheels.
 This is useful if for example you want to program a cue which sets the position of fixtures, but does not turn them on.
-The Locate button will light up the fixtures for programming, but the lit state will not be stored in any cues you save.
+The <Locate> button will light up the fixtures for programming, but the lit state will not be stored in any cues you save.

-To quickly locate without changing pan/tilt, hold Locate and press the Pan/Tilt (or Position) button, then release Locate.
+To quickly locate without changing pan/tilt, hold <Locate> and press the Pan/Tilt (or Position) button, then release <Locate>.

-To quickly locate pan/tilt only, hold Locate, press

-Attribute Options (just above Locate), then press Pan/Tilt (or Position), then release Locate.
+To quickly locate pan/tilt only, hold <Locate>, press <Options> (<Attribute Options> on some consoles), then press <Position> (<Pan/Tilt> on some consoles), then release <Locate>.